cdapio/cdap/docs/developer-guide/source/operations.rst

   This launches the `Log Explorer <#log-explorer>`__.

-See the `Flow Log Explorer <#log-explorer>`__ in the `CDAP Console <#console>`__ for details of using it to examine logs in the DAP.
+See the `Flow Log Explorer <#log-explorer>`__ in the `CDAP Console <#console>`__ for details of using it to examine logs in the CDAP.
 In a similar fashion, `Procedure Logs <#procedure>`__ can be examined from within the CDAP Console.

 Metrics
 =======

 As applications process data, the CDAP collects metrics about the application’s behavior and performance.
-Some of these metrics are the same for every application—how many events are processed, how many data operations are performed—and are thus called system or DAP metrics.
+Some of these metrics are the same for every application—how many events are processed, how many data operations are performed—and are thus called system or CDAP metrics.

 Other metrics are user-defined or "custom" and differ from application to application.
 To add user-defined metrics to your application, read this section in conjunction with the